 Focuses on maintenance, programming, and application considerations.
 This is an advanced industrial robotics course in which students develop competencies through extensive hands-on studies using Yaskawa Motoman and ABB industrial robots.
 System configuration, maintenance, and troubleshooting are covered as well as application specific topics such as tooling and advanced programming.
 A course fee is required.
-Prerequisite: IA 210 with a grade of C or higher.
+Prerequisite: IA 210.